citrix/arctherm-meshblu-connector/README.md

 On your Raspberry Pi, stop the connector (press CTRL + C).

-We need to modify the meshblu.json config file to match the registered THING in the Octoblu platform:
+We need to modify the meshblu.config config file to match the registered THING in the Octoblu platform:

 ```bash
 {